Agriculture, environment and food security

-- By demonstrating that social relationships do not stop at the boundaries of society but extend to the relationships people establish with non-human nature, we show how more ecologically inclusive analytic categories can provide significant insight into environmental change in the Western Himalayas.
-Greenberg, Brian and Margaret E. Greene.
-2004.
-‘Demography’s Ecological Frontier: Rethinking the ‘Nature’ of the Household and Community’ first presented at a meeting of the International Union for the Scientific Study of Population in Cairo; subsequently published in Categories and Contexts: Anthropological and Historical Studies in Critical Demography, Simon Szreter, editor.
-Oxford: Oxford University Press.
+By showing that social relationships do not stop at the boundaries of society but extend to the relationships people establish with nature, we show how more ecologically inclusive analytic categories can provide insight into environmental change in the Western Himalayas.